pakeke-constructor/umg-mod-monorepo/rgb_chess/THING_IDEAS.md

 **Weapon items**
 - Battleaxe, gives melee splash damage
+- Dagger, x2 damage to melee unit

+**Magic items**
+These are only usable by units with high enough Mana Power
 - Leaf staff, shields the strongest ally
+- Basic staff, deals damage equal to 100% MP
-- Dagger, x2 damage to melee unit
+- Splash staff, deals splash damage equal to 20% MP
+- Heal staff, heals the ally with the most missing health
+- Heal splash staff, splash heals allies
+- Moon staff, heals allies for 5% of their health
+- Kinetic staff, uses all other [color] staffs in the inventory
-- Merchant staff,
+- Rock staff, stuns and deals damage